Atoms meet symbols: Atoms meet symbols: A new -module

 \

 We conclude this section with examples that highlight the strength of the developed theory.
 Both present families of smooth projective threefolds with $G$-actions whose non-linearizability can not be captured by the means of symbols.
-It is noteworthy, however, as we explain there, the monodromy type result related to atom theory (Theorem \ref{thm:classical-monodromy}) indeed succeeds in verifying the non-linearizability.
+It is worth noting, however, that the monodromy-type result related to atom theory (Theorem \ref{thm:classical-monodromy}) indeed succeeds in verifying the non-linearizability.
 However, the ``atoms meet symbols'' invariants given in Theorems \ref{thm:invariant},~\ref{thm:invariant-fine} are finer in the sense they distinguish $ G$-equivariant birationality for distinct members in the presented families.

-\begin{example} Let $S$ be a smooth rational surface, endowed with a nontrivial $\Z/p$-action and such that the fixed locus $S^{\Z/p}$ contains at least one curve of genus $\mathsf g\ge 2$.
+\begin{example} Let $S$ be a smooth rational surface, endowed with a nontrivial $\Z/p$-action and such that the fixed locus $S^{\Z/p}$ contains at least one curve $C$ of genus $\mathsf g\ge 2$.
 Also, let us fix an action of $\Z/p$ on $\mathbb P^1$, possibly trivial.
 We define

 Then the invariant of $X$ defined in Theorem \ref{thm:invariant} is nonzero, hence $X$ is not $\Z/p$-birational to $\mathbb P^3$ with a linearizable action.